 The use of this automatic equipment for batching is one of sophistication and requires qualified and experienced engineers.

-- On large worksites, weigh bucket type equipment is used.
-This supplies the material from large storage hopper and it discharges by gravity, straight into the mixer.
-The material weighting is done through a lever-arm system and two interlinked beams and jockey weights.
+On large worksites, weigh bucket-type equipment is used.
+This supplies the material from a large storage hopper and it discharges by gravity, straight into the mixer.
+The material weighting is done through a lever–arm system and two interlinked beams and jockey weights.

-- These types of plants majorly suitable for making ready mix concrete in which very frequent changes in mix proportions have to be made to meet the varying requirements of different customers.
+These types of plants are majorly suitable for making ready mix concrete in which very frequent changes in mix proportions have to be made to meet the varying requirements of different customers.

 Measurement of Water For Concrete Mixing